-The following code examples show how to access the 16-bit Timer Registers assuming that no interrupts update the temporary register.
+The following code examples show how to access the 16-bit timer registers assuming that no interrupts updates the temporary register.
 The same principle can be used directly for accessing the OCR1A/B and ICR1 Registers.
 Note that when using "C", the compiler handles the 16-bit access.